evanschaba/bounce_shield/docs/game-details.md

 ## Overview

-**bounce_shield** is an engaging and simple arcade game where the player controls a bar to bounce a ball and prevent it from falling off the screen.
-The game includes a basic scoring system, hearts that represent lives, and milestones that grant the player more hearts or increase the size of the bar for added challenge.
+**bounce_shield** is an exciting arcade-style game where players control a bar to bounce a ball, aiming to keep it in play and score points.
+The game includes a scoring system, a lives mechanic represented by hearts, and dynamic animations to enhance the experience.

+The goal is to keep the ball from falling off the screen while achieving high scores and unlocking rewards like extra hearts for milestones.
+With animated text effects and responsive gameplay, **bounce_shield** delivers a fun and engaging experience.

 ## Features

+### Core Mechanics

-- **Ball Movement**: The ball bounces off the screen walls and the player's bar.
-It moves at a fixed speed, but future versions may include random speed changes or quirky behaviors.
+- **Ball Movement**:
+  The ball moves at a fixed speed, bouncing off the walls and the player's bar.
+Randomized initial directions add variety to gameplay.

-- **Bar Movement**: The player controls a bar at the bottom of the screen using the **left** and **right** arrow keys.
-- **Score System**: The player earns points by bouncing the ball off the bar.
-Milestones are used to grant extra hearts and increase the bar size.
-- **Hearts**: The player starts with 3 hearts.
+- **Bar Movement**:
+  Control the bar using **Left** and **Right** arrow keys (or **A** and **D**).
+The bar moves smoothly and stops at screen edges.

+- **Score System**:
+  Earn points with every successful bounce off the bar.
+  - The score resets when the game restarts.
+  - If the score exceeds the previous high score by 5 points, the player earns an extra heart.

+- **Lives (Hearts)**:
+  Players start with **3 hearts**.
 Each time the ball falls off the screen, a heart is lost.
-If all hearts are lost, the game ends.
-- **Game Over**: The game will display a "GAME OVER" screen when the player runs out of hearts, and they can press **R** to restart the game.

-## Current Mechanics

-- **Ball Bounces** off the walls and bar, with the ball's speed and direction changing upon collision.
-- **Player Bar** can be moved left and right to keep the ball in play.
-- **Score** is displayed and increases each time the ball hits the bar.
-- **Hearts** are represented as a counter, and are reduced when the ball falls off the screen.
-- **Milestones** trigger additional hearts and bar size increases after a certain score is reached.

-## Future Improvements

-- **User Management & Leaderboard**:
-    - A UI to manage player profiles and show high scores.
-    - A self-hosted backend API to track scores and players.

-- **Animated Collision Effects**:
-    - Add visual effects for ball and bar collisions, such as screen shake or flashing colors.

-- **Ball Quirks**:
-    - Introduce random behaviors, like dimming the ball to make it harder to follow, or turning some walls into warp gates to add a twist to gameplay.

-- **Color & Visual Enhancements**:
-    - Add more colorful visuals to enhance the overall look and feel of the game.

-- **Power-ups**:
-    - Implement power-ups such as extra hearts or speed boosts to make the gameplay more dynamic.

-## Technical Details

-- **Game Engine**: Built with [macroquad](https://github.com/not-fl3/macroquad), a Rust game engine for fast prototyping.
-- **Controls**:
-    - **Left Arrow**: Move the bar left.
-    - **Right Arrow**: Move the bar right.
-    - **R**: Restart the game after game over.

-## Planned Features

-- **UI Interface** for managing user profiles and showing high scores.
-- **Animated Effects** for ball-bar collisions and other game events.
-- **Quirky Ball Behavior** to add more unpredictability to the game.
-- **Multiplayer Mode** or **Online Leaderboards** in the future.
+Losing all hearts results in **Game Over**.

+- **Game States**:
+  - **Countdown**: A brief countdown ("3, 2, 1, Go!") before gameplay starts.
+  - **Playing**: The main gameplay mode.
+  - **Paused**: Pause the game with **P** or **Spacebar**.
+  - **Game Over**: Displays a "Game Over" animation when all hearts are lost.

+### Animations

+- **Text Animations**:
+  Key messages (e.g., "Game Start!", "New High Score!", "Extra Heart Awarded!") are displayed with vibrant colors and fade after a short duration.

+- **Game Over Screen**:
+  Displays "Game Over!" and a message to retry using **R**.

+### Controls

+- **Arrow Keys / A, D**: Move the bar left or right.
+- **P or Spacebar**: Pause or resume gameplay.
+- **F**: Toggle fullscreen mode.
+- **R**: Restart after a Game Over.

+## Current Implementation

+- **Score Milestones**:
+  - Extra hearts are awarded when players surpass their previous high score by 5 points.
+  - Visual feedback is provided with animations like "Extra Heart Awarded!" or "New High Score!"

+- **Bar and Ball Collision**:
+  - The ball's direction changes dynamically based on its collision with the bar.
+  - Visual feedback and scoring make gameplay satisfying and interactive.

+- **Dynamic Countdown**:
+  A countdown appears at the beginning of each game to prepare the player.

+- **Visual Indicators**:
+  Score, hearts, and high score are displayed on-screen.
+Controls are shown in the top-right corner.

+## Planned Improvements

+1. **Enhanced Visual Effects**:
+   - Add collision effects like particle bursts or screen shakes.

+2. **Quirky Ball Behavior**:
+   - Introduce random ball behaviors, like speed boosts, changes in size, or warp gates at screen edges.

+3. **Power-ups**:
+   - Implement collectable power-ups, such as extra hearts or temporary bar enhancements.

+4. **User Profiles & Leaderboard**:
+   - Add support for player profiles and high-score tracking using a backend API.

+5. **Multiplayer Mode**:
+   - Explore a cooperative or competitive mode with another player.

+6. **UI Enhancements**:
+   - Improve in-game menus and overlays for a polished experience.

+7. **Sound Effects**:
+   - Add feedback for ball-bar collisions, score increases, and power-ups.

 ---

-© 2024 [Your Name].
+© 2025 [Your Name].
 All rights reserved.

 This software is released under the Unlicense.
 See the [UNLICENSE](LICENSE) for details.